 - radiotherapy to the lymph nodes

-If lymphoedema is not treated, it will get worse.
+If lymphoedema is not treated, it may get worse.
 It can be painful and make it difficult to move your arm.

-Your surgeon might use a procedure called a sentinal lymph node biopsy (SNB).
+Your surgeon might use a procedure called a sentinel lymph node biopsy (SLNB).
 They can just remove a few lymph nodes and avoid damaging lymph channels.
 This can lower your risk of developing lymphoedema.